 - Subscription costs add up fast, $19.95-$49.95 per month

-- Battery is not user-replaceable, sealed internal design
+- Battery isn't user-replaceable, sealed internal design

 - GPS accuracy within 15 meters is average, not exceptional